Dallin Sly

 What is a Cybersecurity bootcamp, and how is it different from a degree?

-TripleTens’ cybersecurity bootcamp is an intensive, skills-first program that gets you job-ready in months, not years.
-A traditional degree takes four years on a broad academic theory.
-A bootcamp skips the filler and focuses on what employers actually need — vulnerability assessments, network security, penetration testing — so you spend less time in school and more time building a career.
+TripleTen’s cybersecurity bootcamp is an intensive, skills-centered program that gets you job-ready in months, not years.
+A traditional degree takes four years and involves broad academic theory.
+A bootcamp focuses on skills employers need — vulnerability assessments, network security, penetration testing — so you spend less time in school and more time building a career.

+There is no admissions process or prerequisites to join TripleTen programs.
 Just book a call with an advisor.
 It’s that simple.
-You’ll find out everything you need to know about the cybersecurity career path you want to follow and this program.
+You’ll get your questions answered about the cybersecurity career path and whether this program is right for your goals.
 There are no barriers to joining TripleTen—all you need is motivation, determination, and a commitment of about 20 hours a week.

 Are cybersecurity bootcamps worth it?

-For most people who are making a career change, yes, a bootcamp is worth it if you intend to become a cybersecurity specialist and reap the financial rewards of a career switch without spending a lot of time.
+For most people who are making a career change, yes, a bootcamp is worth it if you intend to become a cybersecurity specialist and don’t want to spend years studying.
 Our online cybersecurity program provides practical knowledge and skills that make you valuable to employers.

 Will I get a certificate when I graduate?

-What will I learn in the TripleTen cybersecurity course?
+What will I learn in the TripleTen cybersecurity program?

-80% of our graduates had a full-time job—that’s because we make our programs flexible, with no mandatory meeting times.
-You study and practice on your schedule—everything you need is provided on our online learning platform.
+80% of our graduates had a full-time job while they studied: we intentionally make our programs flexible, with no mandatory meeting times.
+You study and practice on your schedule, and turn in projects on set deadlines.
 Our guidance team is online for most of the day and the tech support team is online 24/7.
 Together, they’re by your side to give you all the support you need to meet sprint deadlines.

 How much does the program cost and what are the payment options?